What is a supplemental health benefit?

 If costly life expenses pop up for your employees, supplemental insurance plans can help.
 Employers may offer them as a voluntary benefit, or your employees can purchase a plan directly from private insurance companies, an insurance agent, or the health insurance marketplace.

-• Provides a lump-sum cash benefit if your employee is a named beneficiary of someone who dies or is severely injured in an accident
+- Provides cash lump sums to your employee’s named beneficiary if they die or are severely injured in an accident

-• Helps pay for medical costs resulting from an accident, including home care services
+- Helps pay for medical costs resulting from a covered accident, including home care services

 Options to supplement your group health insurance plan

-The good news is that employers can instead bundle their group health insurance coverage with a tax-advantaged HRA, like an excepted benefit HRA (EBHRA) or group coverage HRA (GCHRA), or a taxable stipend.
+The good news is that employers can instead bundle their group health insurance coverage with a tax-advantaged HRA, like an excepted benefit HRA (EBHRA) or group coverage HRA (GCHRA).
+An HRA allows you to offer your employees a monthly allowance for their qualifying medical expenses.
 We'll discuss each option below so you can better understand which one may work best for your business.

 Excepted benefit HRA

-The first supplemental insurance option we'll go over is the EBHRA.
-EBHRAs enable employers of all sizes to reimburse their employees tax-free for healthcare expenses and excepted premium benefits, meaning benefits exempt from the ACA’s requirements.
+The first supplemental health coverage option we'll go over is the EBHRA.
+EBHRAs enable employers of all sizes to reimburse their employees tax-free for healthcare expenses and excepted premium benefits, meaning benefits exempt from the ACA's requirements.

 While an EBHRA can typically cover any of these eligible expenses, employers can choose which of those expenses they want to cover.
 Annual contribution limits also bind EBHRAs.
-The current EBHRA contribution limit employers can offer is $1,800 per year.
+The 2024 annual limit for EBHRA contributions is $2,100.

 Other reimbursable expenses under an EBHRA include:

-An EBHRA must be offered alongside an employer-sponsored group health plan that meets MEC.
-However, employees don't have to enroll in the employer's group health plan to participate in the EBHRA benefit.
+You can only offer an EBHRA alongside an employer-sponsored group health plan that meets MEC.
+However, employees don't have to enroll in the employer's traditional health insurance plan to participate in the EBHRA benefit.
 This allows employees to choose the healthcare they need without the employer paying for several supplemental plans.

 Group coverage HRA (GCHRA)

 Employers can customize restrictions regarding what their GCHRA can reimburse.
-This helps employers take greater charge of their budget while allowing their employees to enjoy affordable premiums and flexible reimbursements.
+This allows employers to take greater control of their budgets while allowing their employees to enjoy affordable monthly premiums and flexible reimbursements.

 Employers set a monthly allowance for employees to use each month toward out-of-pocket expenses, such as: